emrecanduran/K-means-Customer-Segmentation/README.md

 ### **Introduction**
 <p>Finding new customers is vital in every industry.
 The process for finding new customers begins by learning as much as possible from the existing customers.
 Understanding current customers allow organizations to identify groups of customers that have different product interests, different market participation, or different response to marketing efforts.
 Market segmentation, the process of identifying customers’ groups, makes use of geographic, demographic, psychographic, and behavioral characteristics of customers.
 By understanding the differences between the different segments, organizations can make better strategic choices about opportunities, product definition, positioning, promotions, pricing, and target marketing.
 Like most hotels, hotel H , a hotel located in Lisbon, Portugal, member of the independent hotel chain C, uses a hospitality standard market segmentation based on the origin of the customer.
 However, A, the new marketing manager of hotel H, recognized that this type of segmentation, as is today well-known, is not useful for the hotel marketing department.</p>

+### **Customer segmentation in hotel H**
+<p>Until 2015 hotel chain C operated 4 hotels, however, with the acquisition of new hotels, the hotel chain board decided to invest more in marketing.
+However, it was not until 2018 that the hotel chain created a marketing department and hired a new marketing manager, A. A realized that the current customer segmentation was not adequate, as it only reflected one only customer characteristic, its sales origin.
+It did not reflect geographic characteristics, such as the country of origin, demographic characteristics such as age, or behavioral characteristics such as the number of stays.

+Without a proper customer segmentation, is difficult for A to define a strategy to reach new customers and to continue to captivate the current customers.
+In particular, taking into consideration the multiple distribution channels that hotels operate nowadays (travel agencies, travel operators, online travel agencies - OTA, brand website, meta searchers websites, among others).
+For example, corporate customers tend to make reservations very near arrival date, book directly with the hotel, and be willing to pay more for a better equipped room, while a customer on holidays tend to make reservations more distant of the arrival date, book with a travel operator or OTA, and to look for better price opportunities.
+Therefore, products “creation”, pricing definitions, and other marketing tasks, such as advertising, must take into consideration the targets of its efforts, according to the different channels and groups of customers.</p>

+### **The challenge**

+Instead of applying on the traditional hospitality segmentation to divide customers into groups, the challenge proposed by A to the hotel chain marketing department team is to create a more up-to-date, data-driven, customer segmentation based on the hotel H’s customer database.

+### **Questions or additional informations**

+For any additional questions, don't hesitate to get in touch with one of the instructors.
+The instructors will also act as the hotel company/project stakeholder.